odxscholars/odxscholars/README.md

 # About Me
 - 👋 Hi, I’m Shem!
 - 👀 I’m interested in programming, software, operating systems, and computer hardware!
-- 🌱 I’m currently learning Object-Oriented Python!
+- 🌱 I’m currently learning Full-stack Web Development on the MERN stack!
 - 💞️ I’m looking to collaborate on projects for Hackathons!
 - 📫 How to reach me:
 LinkedIn: https://www.linkedin.com/in/shem-matthew-salih-30737a1b3/